Egesiapres/webDev-skills/ScarfaceSite/README.md

+# Scarface

+### Description
-My university project of the Laboratory of Visual Communication course.
+My university project of the Laboratory of Visual Communication course

+### 1. Aim
-The aim was to build a website centered on a film we had to choose.
-I've chosen Scarface.
+To build a website centered on a film we had to choose.
+I've chosen Scarface

-We started from developing the website at a high level using Figma.
+### 2. Guide-lines
+The site had to be responsive

+### 3. Methodology
+The website has been designed using Figma.
+In the end, the site has been coded all using HTML and CSS

+#### Figma file
-In the Figma file (accessible thanks to the link), it's possible to find the site low and high-fidelity wireframes and the mockups.
-Here, it's also possible to find the choices regarding typography, palette, navigation elements and images.
+In the Figma file (https://www.figma.com/file/yXVIdLNHCQNRSgiAEn6OfY/WreckCitySite?node-id=0%3A1), it's possible to find the site low and high-fidelity wireframes and mockups of each website version.
+There, it's also possible to find the choices regarding typography, palette, navigation elements and images
-In the end we coded all using HTML and CSS.